Carmen Damedoz: Career - dancer and artists model

-She adopted the Hispanic-sounding pseudonym Carmen Damedoz - her complexion and black hair may have suggested she was Spanish- and became known as a dancer, sometimes wearing a Spanish costume or shawl.
+She adopted the Hispanic-sounding pseudonym Carmen Damedoz - her complexion and black hair may have suggested she was Spanish - and became known as a dancer, sometimes wearing a Spanish costume or shawl.
 She became the model for several artists including Antoine Bourdelle, Alberto Giacometti and Auguste Rodin to whom she became close, writing to him: J'attends quelques lignes du dieu de la sculpture dont j'adore le talent et l'embrasse de mon plus long baiser...
 Bien à vous corps et âme.
 (I await a few lines from the god of sculpture, whose talent I adore, and kiss him with my longest kiss...
 Yours body and soul).

 Flying

 In May 1911, in Issy-les-Moulineaux, Carmen Damedoz attended the start of the Paris-Rome-Turin air race, organised by Le Petit Parisien, and discovered her vocation as a pilot.
 In the following months she learned to fly aeroplanes at the Vidamée aerodrome, near Courteuil, and earned her pilot's licence on 22 August 1913, in a Sommer biplane.

-Her test flight was not easy: during her first eight, the 25 hp engine lost power and the aircraft slid to the ground, causing slight damage and resulting in two broken ribs.
-For her second attempt, she flew a Sommer with a 50 hp engine and passed her test with flying colours.
-She was the last woman to pass the flying test before the outbreak of the First World War, She joined of la Stella (Aéroclub Féminine la Stella), which had been set up by Marie Surcouf to bring together female sports pilots.
+Her test flight was not easy: during her first eight, the 25hp engine lost power and the aircraft slid to the ground, causing slight damage and resulting in two broken ribs.
+For her second attempt, she flew a Sommer with a 50hp engine and passed her test with flying colours.
+She was the last woman to pass the flying test before the outbreak of the First World War.
+She joined of la Stella (Aéroclub Féminine la Stella), which had been set up by Marie Surcouf to bring together female sports pilots.

-In December 1913, at the controls of a Gnome-Saulnier monoplane equipped with a 50 hp engine, her engine failed, but she won the gold medal for the women's altitude prize, offered by Senator Émile Reymond, by reaching 1,020 m or 1,050 m depending on the source.
+In December 1913, at the controls of a Gnome-Saulnier monoplane equipped with a 50hp engine, her engine failed, but she won the gold medal for the women's altitude prize, offered by Senator Émile Reymond, by reaching 1,020 m or 1,050 m depending on the source.
 This flight lasted 38 minutes and took place at the Vidamée aerodrome.
 The magazine L'Aérophile described her as one of the best known aviatrixes of her time, with exceptional energy and tenacity.